MCP Protocol Reference¶

 synthesis |

-object | The generated answer (shape varies by format) |
+object | The generated answer |

 sources_count |

-integer | Number of memory notes used as sources |
+integer | Number of memory notes retrieved as candidates (non-zero even without LLM) |

 zettelforge_entity¶